 About 50 feet Makapuu side of the 3BS was a subadult male that she is reasonably sure it was RK24: subadult size, light yellowish male belly and at least one tag was visible.
 He had started out mid beach but then moved down and was partially hidden by the waterfront rocks.

-was a nice zone around him by some wonderful local posse protectors. << ----- I like that reference.
+Team R&B arrived at tracks and found L7 already on shore.
+Therewas a nice zone around him by some wonderful local posse protectors. << ----- I like that reference.
+They were told the seal had arrived about an hour before.

 They were also told there was another seal, an adult who had been there late evening along with L7.
 The adult had nudged the little male, almost like come on its time to go.
 Both seals left together, nice information from the posse.